harigovind1995/big-data-collaborative-filters/README.md

 to detect the hidden correlations between latent factors and other features.

-If you have any questions, you can reach out to me hg1153@nyu.edu
+If you have any questions, you can reach out to me harigovind.padmarajan@utdallas.edu